Shagan (lake, Abai Region): History

+It was estimated that some 20% of the radioactive products from the Chagan test escaped the blast zone, and were detected over Japan.
+This infuriated the United States for violating the provisions of the October 1963 Limited Test Ban Treaty, which banned atmospheric tests.

+The water continues to be radioactive – about 100 times more than the permitted level of radionuclides in the water.
 Locals fish in the lake, despite warnings by authorities that it is hazardous.

 Media

-In Netflix's documentary series Dark Tourist (season 1 episode 4, "The Stans"), David Farrier visits and swims in Lake Chagan, as well as eats a fish from the lake, during his tour of Kazakhstan.
+In Netflix's documentary series Dark Tourist (season 1 episode 4, "The Stans"), David Farrier visits and swims in Lake Chagan, and eats a fish from the lake, during his tour of Kazakhstan.